The Harvard Style stipulates that you must cite in two places:

 Pagination: whether to use a page number

-use this in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.
+In-Text Citation (Author date, page number) - use this in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.
+When referencing journal articles do not include a page number

 In-text citation: Direct Quotation examples: